All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Pope Pius VI placed a colossal coat of arms at the entrance of a new section he added (today it is in a courtyard); the comparison between the coat of arms before and after restoration is the icon of a page illustrating the changes which have occurred in

-Rome in the last ten years; you can learn more about the initiatives of Pope Pius VI
+Rome in recent years; you can learn more about the initiatives of Pope Pius VI

 in a page on his heraldic symbols.
 Incidentally he authorized the removal of some ancient columns from a courtyard of the hospital to embellish his family palace.